Aneesh . 10 minutes

 Step-by-Step: How to Set Up Shopify

-Now, let’s dive into the actual process of how to set up your Shopify store.
+Now, let’s dive into the actual process of how to create Shopify store step by step.

 1. Create a Shopify Account